 There has been much interest and controversy in recent years concerning the potential health effects of chemical agents that affect hormone signaling, so-called “endocrine disrupters.”
-Dr. Delclos’s laboratory has been involved in studies with several hormonally active compounds, particularly those identified as weak estrogens, to assess their reproductive toxicity and carcinogenic activity across generations and to assess the impact of developmental exposure.
-Most recently, a major focus has been on the toxicity of Bisphenol A (BPA), a compound FDA regulates primarily in food-contact materials.
+Dr. Delclos’s laboratory has been involved in studies with several hormonally active compounds to assess their reproductive toxicity and carcinogenic activity across generations and to assess the impact of developmental exposure.
+An example is a major effort to address regulatory issues on the toxicity of Bisphenol A (BPA), a compound FDA regulates primarily in food-contact materials.
 Studies were designed to address data gaps and address deficiencies in study designs in many of the existing studies and a two-year study included participation from a large group of academic investigators, many of whom are critical of the current FDA safety assessment of BPA.
-Results from these ongoing studies will inform safety assessments of BPA in the U.S and internationally.
-Another area of interest that has developed from the results of the studies of endocrine disrupters is an investigation of the ability of dietary components to modulate toxic responses.
-A recent study in the laboratory suggested that suboptimal levels of thiamine, that is, a low level not associated with any of the clinical signs of thiamine deficiency, could affect spermatogenesis in mice.
-Despite the rare occurrence of severe vitamin deficiency-related disorders in the general population of modern developed countries, studies have indicated that consumption of energy-dense but low-micronutrient diets results in common suboptimal micronutrient intake.
+Results from these studies are informing safety assessments of BPA in the U.S and internationally.
+Results of the studies of endocrine disrupters have also indicated the ability of dietary components to modulate or induce toxic responses.
+For example, suboptimal levels of thiamine in a mouse diet, that is, a low level not associated with any of the clinical signs of thiamine deficiency, impaired spermatogenesis.
+Also, an oral bolus of lipid administered to neonatal rats disrupted spermatogenesis, apparently through a gut hormone-mediated mechanism.
+These observations may warrant further investigation as to their relevance in humans.
 Future plans for the laboratory include investigation of the reproductive toxicity of oral antidiabetic agents that are increasingly used off-label to treat gestational diabetes mellitus despite unknown long-term effects on offspring.

 Professional Societies/National and International Groups